 Coolant Leak – As your vehicle ages, its parts begin to show wear.
 Hoses may dry rot, clamps can rust, and other faults may cause your refrigerant to leak.
 If your air conditioner isn’t functioning as well as it once did, have a professional check for refrigerant leaks.

 Faulty Condenser – The more time you spend on the road, the more hazards your car endures.
 Occasional road debris may cause a puncture in your car’s condenser.
-When this happens, you A/C system will fail and your condenser will need to be replaced.
+When this happens, your AC system will fail and your condenser will need to be replaced.

 Blocked Condenser – Maybe your condenser is in good condition, but it’s not functioning at optimum performance.
-Poor function could be the result of an external blockage that’s preventing adequate air flow.
+The poor function could be the result of an external blockage that’s preventing adequate airflow.
 Check the grill of your vehicle for anything that may be obstructing your condenser.